edemagbenyo/rpg-game/README.md

 Enemy: We have two types of enemy, the flying birds and grand trotro(GT).
 Flying birds are the small enemy that prevent Sedem to collect enough stars to kill GT.
 Flying birds can fly in any direction and kill the player on a contact.
 Flying birds can be kill with fire(2 stars) or 3 blocks.

+GT can be killed if it has been hit by in the middle by 5 fires in 10 blocks or by 40 blocks.

 ## Technical

 ### Mechanics
+Mobility system: Player gets to move in all directions using the arrow keys.
+The UP and DOWN keys are expectional, in the sense, the UP key makes the player jump, however the down key helps the player to fall fast.
+Shooting system: Player and shoot a block or fire as long as they have the equivalent amount of stars.
+Scoring system: Player gets a point for collecting a start and for killing a bird you get 5 points.

 ## Assets

 ### Graphics
 ### Audio
 #### Sounds, voiceover, music
+sound1.mp3
+it will be playing repeatdly throughout the first 5 levels

+block.wav
+will be player when the user shoots a block

+fire.wav
+will be played when the user fires a fire

+gt.wav
+will be played when the player moves to gt level